<

 • 55+ year institutional history

-• Strong American expedition mountaineering brand
+• Strong American expedition brand

 • Pre-Denali Rainier training integration